V0174/nextHigherMountain/README.md

 ## Notes

-- I made this mostly for my own trip planning, so it's a bit Czechia-centric.
-Mainly the names of OSM objects in Czech are preferred.
+- I made this mostly for my own trip planning, so it's in Czech and also other things are a bit Czechia-centric.
+The names of OSM objects in Czech are preferred.
 This is not a bug, but it's not difficult to change it in the source code.
+The code is in English including comments.
-- I don't provide a runnable application, sorry.
+- I currently don't provide a runnable application, sorry.
-- There is very little to none exception handling.
-It's a small app, if something is wrong, it just fails.
+- There is very little exception handling.
+It's a little app, if something is wrong, it just fails.